smartdevicelink/sdl_evolution/proposals/0234-proxy-rpc-generation.md

 5. The generator code that creates the library code should be located in the library repository.
 6. The parser code that parses the `MOBILE_API` should be located in the `rpc_spec` repository.
 It will be included into the library repositories due to the submodule reference.
 This should help maintaining the parser code.
 7. The `rpc_spec` repository should include generator scripts that can generate the README.md file for the GitHub repository.
-8. the `rpc_spec` repository should include an XSD file that defines the MOBILE_API XML file and relationship of the XML elements. _(Note: A PR already exist for the rpc_spec repository which includes a reverse engineered XSD file. see smartdevicelink/rpc_spec#202)_.
+8. the `rpc_spec` repository should include an XSD file that defines the MOBILE_API XML file and relationship of the XML elements. _(Note: A PR already exists for the rpc_spec repository which includes a reverse engineered XSD file. see https://github.com/smartdevicelink/rpc_spec/pull/202)_.
 9. The parser code that parses the MOBILE_API should use the XSD file to verify the integrity of the XML.
 10. The generator scripts are dependent on the parser scripts, therefore the generator scripts should import the parser scripts and call the parser functions.
 11. Both, the generator and parser scripts should be versioned with only a major version number.
 The version number should be stored as a number in a variable.
 Changes to the scripts should match with the major version, especially when the change impacts the interface of the parser scripts.
 Patch-like changes like a bugfix should not require a version bump.